 When are performances?

 Our typical production schedule has performance start times on Thursdays, Fridays, and Saturdays at 7:30 pm.
-Sunday matinees are held at 5:30 pm.
+Sunday matinees are typically held at 5:00 pm.
 When ordering tickets, please be sure to check the performance date and times.
 FMCT is not responsible for missed performances and no refunds or exchanges will be made after the performance.

 What is your privacy policy?